taddison/tjaddison.com/_posts/2018/2018-02-17-Service-broker-temporal-tables-and-the-data-modification-failed-error.md

 - Payments app updates the status of the payment to 'requested'
 - Payments app commits the transaction

-After implementing system versioning on the table we started to see errors at the step which updated the payment.
+After implementing system versioning on the table we started to see errors on the step which updated the payment.

-The transactional flow (grouped by time T, and session S - in this case session 1 is the payments app, session 2 is the web app) looks something like this:
+The transactional flow (shown by time T, and session S - in this case session 1 is the payments app, session 2 is the web app) looks something like this:

 - T1, S1 - Begin Tran
 - T2, S1 - [Waitfor receive](https://docs.microsoft.com/en-us/sql/t-sql/statements/receive-transact-sql)...